 This one is easy.
 The answer is yes!
-Anyone can be part of Fringe.
-We're a proudly inclusive, open access Festival made by the great people of Melbourne – and their interstate and international friends as well.
-We're all about variety, whichever form that comes in.
-Arts focused or not, we welcome events of all kinds.
-Our Festival embodies freedom of expression – at its loudest.
-So if you have something to say, here's the place to say it.
+Anyone can be part of the Festival.
+We’re a proudly inclusive, open access Festival.
+We’re all about variety, whichever form that comes in.
+Arts-focused or not, we welcome events of all kinds.

 Nope!
 Art is for everyone and everyone is welcome, all you need to do is register your event.

-When regos open you will be able to hop online and register your event using our registration system Eventotron (very space age, we know).
+When you’re ready to register, you will be able to hop online and register your event using our registration system Eventotron (very space age, we know).
 You will be required to provide us with a range of information, including:

 All registration fees are GST free.

 If the Festival is cancelled due to COVID-19, artists will be given the following options:

 Please note: you won’t get a refund for changing your mind so think about whether you’re in a position to put on a show in this year’s Festival.
 If you choose to be refunded or roll their show over to 2021, all the hard work you’ve put into registering your event on Eventotron will not go to waste!
 All your event details will remain in the system for next year.